kaunamohammed/ExpensifyCodingTest/README.md

 The mobile challenge has been a very rewarding experience, I found the requirements for the challenge very clear, but with enough flexibility to enable me to express myself and showcase my skills.

 I wanted to get a true feel of what it meant to be an Expensify Mobile Engineer, and so I spent some time immersing myself in your product to try and understand the thought processes around it and how it aligned and resonated with what I want to be spending my time working on.
 In completing the challenge, my time was mostly spent on design, and achieving clean, maintainable and documented code.
-Taking me to a tital of 5 days, taking into account a few distractions from WWDC, especially SwiftUI :o.
+Taking me to a total of 5 days, taking into account a few distractions from WWDC, especially SwiftUI :o.

 The key challenge I encountered was in deciding and implementing the right architecture that will allow me to achieve a good level of code separation, scalability and testability.
 I have detailed the challenges and solutions below.